Sarah Winston Syme Henry: Marriage to John Henry

 Sarah Winston Syme married John Henry in 1732, becoming Sarah Winston Syme Henry.
 The Henry family was "more respected for their good sense and superior education than for their riches", as a cousin, David Henry, wrote in The Country Gentleman.
 An immigrant from Aberdeenshire, Scotland, John was the son of Alexander Henry and Jean Robertson Henry.
 He was known as a man of good character and moderate means.
 The newly married couple lived on Studley Farm with Henry's baby, John Syme, Jr. who inherited the farm from his father and would own it when he came of age.

-Henry and John had children of their own, including William, Patrick, and daughters, Jane, Sarah, Susanna, Mary, Anne, Elizabeth, and Lucy.
+Sarah and John had children of their own, including William, Patrick, and daughters, Jane, Sarah, Susanna, Mary, Anne, Elizabeth, and Lucy.
 Native Americans camped near the plantation and William developed an interest in Native Americans' way of life and lore.
 He stayed there for weeks at a time, where he hunted and fished.
 Patrick, who was named after his uncle, a rector of Saint Paul's Anglican Church in Virginia.
 William and Patrick attended a private school near their home.
-Patrick attended until the age of ten, when he did not have an interest in the topics subjects at school and resented the severe beatings that boys received from their instructors.
+Patrick attended until the age of ten when he did not have an interest in the subjects at school and resented the severe beatings that boys received from their instructors.
 The girls learned domestic skills at home.

 Henry was a "woman of recognized mental power and an unusual command of language."
 Her brother William was considered one of the great orators of the colony.
 Her husband, John Henry had studied Latin, Greek, geography, ancient and modern history, philosophy, mathematics, and theology at King's College in Scotland.
-He received a liberal educaton and was well grounded in the classics.
+He received a liberal education and was well grounded in the classics.
 John Henry opened a school for his boys and neighborhood children, which improved their level of education that they received and brought in extra income for the family.
 John was appointed by the Virginia General Assembly to be a justice of the peace, a seat he held for many years.
-He was a Colonel of militia and a surveyor.
+He was a Colonel of the militia and a surveyor.
 He made a map of Virginia, which was published in 1770 in England.